The History of the New Testament Scriptures.

 Jesus is the Son of God Born of a Virgin

 In Luke 2:33 and 2:43 of the KJV and NKJV Joseph is not called Jesus' father, but Joseph is called Jesus' father in all other versions.
-This lays to question the virgin birth, the role of the Holy Spirit in His conception and His divine nature.
-In John 9:35 the KJV and NKJV call Jesus the Son of God but other versions call Jesus the Son of man or Man.
+This brings into question the virgin birth, the role of the Holy Spirit in His conception and His divine nature.
+In John 9:35 the KJV and NKJV call Jesus the Son of God, but other versions call Jesus the Son of man or Man.
 The Gnostics revised the holy Byzantine Greek scriptures because they did not believe Jesus was the Son of God.

 Scripture KJV NKJV RSV NASB NIV NAB